 After the first CWD case in free-ranging deer in Michigan was detected in June, the DNR created a Core CWD Area of nine townships surrounding the area where the initial case was detected.
 These areas include Lansing, Meridian, Williamstown, Delhi, Alaiedon and Wheatfield townships in Ingham County; Dewitt and Bath townships in Clinton County; and Woodhull Township in Shiawassee County.
 In these areas, feeding and baiting deer are prohibited and there will be mandatory checking of deer during hunting seasons.
 Further, in the core area the antlerless deer license quota is unlimited and deer licenses or deer combo licenses, which allow both hunting and fishing, can be used to harvest deer during firearm and muzzleloading seasons.
 There also will be restrictions on movement of carcasses and taking parts of deer.

 The DNR also created a CWD Management Zone, which is bigger than the Core CWD Area and includes three counties including Clinton, Ingham and Shiawassee counties.
 Here, there will also be baiting and feeding bans as well as voluntary deer-check stations for hunters.
-“The reason that there’s a scaled down version and a broader version [of management areas] is that we know that one animal has the disease, but we don’t know how prevalent and geographically spread the disease is,” Stewart said.
+“The reason that there’s a scaled down version and a broader version is that we know that one animal has the disease, but we don’t know how prevalent and geographically spread the disease is,” Stewart said.
 “We’re taking as much care as we can on a larger scale to prevent the potential spread of the disease without limiting or impacting hunter participation too much.
 We want to limit the potential spread if it is broader than we know already.”

 Eradicating the Disease